Humans-Machines/styleguide/html-css-sass/README.md

 ### Meaningful Whitespace

 - Make use of whitespace between rulesets to structure code (optional)
-- But four blank lines before new sections
+- Put four blank lines before new sections (or three?
+Just be consistent)

 **Do**